myrdyr/ctf-writeups/ncsc18/stego130_Turtles/README.md

 # Turtles all the way down

 We are given an image, `TurtleB.png`.
-Testing out various steganography tools on it, we find that using `steghide` with no password produces `TurtleC.jpg`. binwalk revealse that `TurtleC.jpg` is actually a JPEG + PNG mashed together, revealing a QR code.
+Testing out various steganography tools on it, we find that using `steghide` with no password produces `TurtleC.jpg`. binwalk reveals that `TurtleC.jpg` is actually a JPEG + PNG mashed together, revealing a QR code.
 The QR code reads:

 `Hey, that's not a turtle!
 That's a tortoise.
 You promised us turtles.
 Quit messing with us!
 OK.
 Here's a secret I'll share with you; I never really liked NINJATURTLES`